Orange County, CA · Charleston, SC

 $29

-If the exam finds your pet isn't a candidate for anesthesia-free cleaning, you pay only the $29 exam fee — never the full $295.
-You'll get an honest recommendation from the vet and Lindsey on the right next step.
+If Lindsey's assessment finds your pet isn't a candidate for anesthesia-free cleaning, you pay only the $29 exam fee — never the full cleaning price.
+You'll get an honest recommendation and a referral to a veterinarian if needed.
 No pressure, no upsell.

 Who's a candidate?